NtonBala/patterns-js/factory/index.md

 }
 ```

-Here we create by type different class instances, hiding from the user what class we are using to create an instance.
-In the end we get an object with required fields and `say` method.
+Depending on the type we create here different class instances, hiding from the user what class we are using to create an instance.
+In the end we get an object with the fields we need and `say` method.

-Now we need to create missing classes:
+Let's create missing classes:

 ```js
 class Fulltime {